 You may not have to pay these fees yourself.
 There is a government-run New Zealand International Doctoral Research Scholarships (NZIDRS) scheme, which includes payment of all course fees.
 Many universities also offer their own scholarships that cover PhD programme costs.

-The New Zealand Government require students to have a minimum of NZD $15,000 available to cover living costs for each year of study.
 Each university recommends a different amount of money per year, but generally you should aim for NZD $15,000 to $20,000.

 Living costs depend on whereabouts in the country you live, how much travelling you’ll need to do and your lifestyle.
 Universities in more expensive areas recommend a minimum of NZD $18,000 per year so keep this in mind when selecting a university.